Scaling limits of random planar maps with a unique large face: Label process on mobiles

-\begin {theorem} For the weights \eqref{A1} and \eqref{A2} it holds that
+\begin{theorem} For the weights \eqref{A1} and \eqref{A2}, it holds that

-with convergence in distribution in $C(\oi)$. \end {theorem}
+with convergence in distribution in $C([0,1])$. \end{theorem}

-\begin{proof} The minimum of $\mathbf{b}$ is a.s.~attained at a unique point, $\brmin$ say, and $\brmin$ is uniformly distributed on $[0,1]$; moreover, by Vervaat's theorem \cite{vervaat:1979}, if this minimum is subtracted from $\mathbf{b}$ and the bridge is shifted (periodically) such that the minimum is located at 0 one obtains a standard Brownian excursion $\mathbf{e}$ on $[0,1]$, see also \cite{biane:1986}.
+\begin{pf} The minimum of $\mathbf{b}$ is a.s. attained at a unique point, $\brmin$ say, and $\brmin$ is uniformly distributed on $[0,1]$; moreover, by Vervaat's theorem \cite{vervaat:1979}, if this minimum is subtracted from $\mathbf{b}$ and the bridge is shifted (periodically) such that the minimum is located at 0 one obtains a standard Brownian excursion $\mathbf{e}$ on $[0,1]$; see also \cite{biane:1986}.

-By Skorohod's representation theorem, we may assume that the convergence in \eqref{inv} holds a.s.
-Since the minimum point $U$ is unique, it follows that the minimum point $v_{\ix}/N^\circ_n$ of the left hand side converges to $U$ a.s.
-(The minimum point $v_{\ix}$ is typically not unique.
+By Skorohod's representation theorem, we may assume that the convergence in~\eqref{inv} holds a.s.
+Since the minimum point $U$ is unique, it follows that the minimum point $v_{i_*}/N^\circ_n$ of the left-hand side converges to $U$ a.s.
+(The minimum point $v_{i_*}$ is typically not unique.
 We chose the first minimum point, but any other choice would also converge to $U$ a.s.)
-The desired convergence \eqref{dinv} now follows from \eqref{dl}, \eqref{inv} and Vervaat's theorem. \end{proof}
+The desired convergence \eqref{dinv} now follows from~\eqref{dl}, \eqref{inv} and Vervaat's theorem. \end{pf}

-We start by introducing some notation and proving a couple of lemmas before proceeding to the proof of Theorem \ref{th:inv}.
+We start by introducing some notation and proving a couple of lemmas before proceeding to the proof of Theorem~\ref{th:inv}.
 Begin by considering only the part of the label process which surrounds the vertex $s$, a black vertex of maximum degree.
-Let $s_{0}$ be the white parent of $s$ and let $s_{i}$ be its $i$:th white child in clockwise order from $s_{0}$, where $i=1,\ldots,\Delta_n$ with the convention that $s_{\Delta_n} = s_{0}$.
-Define the function $L^\star_n: \{0,1,\ldots,\Delta_n\} \rightarrow \mathbb{Z}$ by $L^\star_n(i) = \ell_n(s_{i})$.
+Let $s_{0}$ be the white parent of $s$ and let $s_{i}$ be its $i$th white child in clockwise order from $s_{0}$, where $i=1,\ldots,\Delta_n$ with the convention that $s_{\Delta_n} = s_{0}$.
+Define the function $L^\star_n\dvtx \{ 0,1,\ldots,\Delta_n\} \rightarrow\mathbb{Z}$ by $L^\star_n(i) = \ell _n(s_{i})$.
 As before, extend $L^\star_n$ to a continuous function on $[0,\Delta_n]$ by linear interpolation.

-\begin {lemma} For the weights \eqref{A1} and \eqref{A2} it holds that
+\begin{lemma} For the weights \eqref{A1} and \eqref{A2}, it holds that